peter1357908/cosc-60-final-project/doc/Protocol.md

       | Offerer IPv4 ... | Offerer Port ... | File Size |
       | ---- | ---- | ---- |

-      Note that the requesting node should distinguish between different supernodes' response by `(Source IPv4, Source Port)`.
+      NOTE: the requesting node should distinguish between different supernodes' response by `(Source IPv4, Source Port)`.
 Knowing which supernode maintains a Local-DHT entry is necessary for crafting the request `000e` below.

   For robust-ness, the supernode should always respond to request `000c` (if no entries are found, respond with `number` being `0000` and no `Local-DHT entry`).